-The fits o' the season.
-I dare not speak much further: But cruel are the times, when we are traitors, And do not know ourselves; when we hold rumour From what we fear, yet know not what we fear, But float upon a wild and violent sea, Each way, and move. -- I take my leave of you:
+But cruel are the times, when we are traitors, And do not know ourselves; when we hold rumour

+From what we fear, yet know not what we fear;

-Shall not be long but I 'll be here again.
-Things at the worst will cease, or else climb upward To what they were before. -- My pretty cousin, Blessing upon you!
+But float upon a wild and violent sea, Each way, and move. -- I take my leave of you: Shall not be long but I'll be here again: Things at the worst will cease, or else climb upward

+To what they were before. -- My pretty cousin, Blessing upon you!

 L. Macd.
-Father'd he is, and yet he 's fatherless, Rosse.
+Father'd he is, and yet he's fatherless.
+Rosse.
 I am so much a fool, should I stay longer, It would be my disgrace, and your discomfort: I take my leave at once.
-[Exit.
+[Exit Rosse.

 L. Macd.
+Sirrah, your father's dead;

-Sirrah, your father 's dead: And what will you do now?
+And what will you do now?
 How will you live?
 Son.
 As birds do, mother.

+L. Macd.
 What, with worms and flies?
-L. Macd.

 Son.
 With what I get, I mean; and so do they.

 L. Macd.
-Poor bird! thou 'dst never fear the net, nor lime, The pit-fall, nor the gin.
+Poor bird! thou'dst never fear the net, nor lime,

+The pit-fall, nor the gin.

 Son.
 Why should I, mother?
 Poor birds they are not set for.

 My father is not dead, for all your saying.

 L. Macd.
-Yes, he is dead: how wilt thou do for a father?
+Yes, he is dead; how wilt thou do for a father?

 Son.
 Nay, how will you do for a husband?

 L. Macd.
 Why, I can buy me twenty at any market.

 Son.
-Then you 'll buy 'em to sell again.
+Then you'll buy 'em to sell again.

 L. Macd.
-Thou speak'st with all thy wit; And yet, i' faith, with wit enough for thee.
+Thou speak'st with all thy wit; and yet i' faith,

+With wit enough for thee.

 Son.
 Was my father a traitor, mother?

 L. Macd.
 Ay, that he was.

 Son.
 What is a traitor?

 L. Macd.
 Why, one that swears and lies.

 Son.
-And be all traitors that do so?
+And be all traitors, that do so?

 L. Macd.
-Every one that does so is a traitor, and must be hanged.
-And must they all be hanged that swear and lie?
+Every one that does so, is a traitor, and must be hanged.

 Son.
+And must they all be hanged, that swear and lie?

 L. Macd.
 Every one.

 Son.
 Who must hang them?

 L. Macd.
 Why, the honest men.

 Son.
-Then the liars and swearers are fools; for there are liars and swearers enough to beat the honest men, and hang up them.
+Then the liars and swearers are fools: for there are liars and swearers enough to beat the honest men, and hang up them.

 L. Macd.
 Now God help thee, poor monkey!
 But how wilt thou do for a father?

 Son.
-If he were dead, you 'd weep for him: if you would not, it were a good sign that I should quickly have a new father.
+If he were dead, you'd weep for him: if you would not, it were a good sign that I should quickly have a new father.

 L. Macd.
-Poor prattler, how thou talk'st!
+Poor prattler! how thou talk'st.

 Enter a Messenger.

 Mess.
 Bless you, fair dame!
-I am not to you known, Though in your state of honour I am perfect.
-I doubt, some danger does approach you nearly: 109 If you will take a homely man's advice, Be not found here; hence, with your little ones.
-To fright you thus, methinks, I am too savage; To do worse to you were fell cruelty, Which is too nigh your person.
+I am not to you known,

+Though in your state of honour I am perfect.
+I doubt, some danger does approach you nearly: If you will take a homely man's advice, Be not found here; hence, with your little ones.
+To fright you thus, methinks, I am too savage; To do worse to you, were fell cruelty, Which is too nigh your person.
 Heaven preserve you!
 I dare abide no longer.
-[Exit.
+[Exit Messenger.
 Whither should I fly?
 L. Macd.
 I have done no harm.
-But I remember now I am in this earthly world, where, to do harm Is often laudable; to do good, sometime, Accounted dangerous folly: why then, alas!
-Do I put up that womanly defence, To say, I have done no harm?
-What are these faces?
+But I remember now I am in this earthly world; where, to do harm, Is often laudable; to do good, sometime, Accounted dangerous folly: Why then, alas!
+Do I put up that womanly defence, To say, I have done no harm? ---- What are these faces?

 Enter Murderers.

 Mur.
 Where is your husband?

 L. Macd.
 I hope, in no place so unsanctified, Where such as thou may'st find him.
-He 's a traitor.

 Mur.
-Thou liest, thou shaq-hair'd villain!
+He's a traitor.

 Son.
+Thou ly'st, thou shag-ear'd villain.

 Mur.
-What, you egg!
+What, you egg?
 [Stabbing him.
-Young fry of treachery!